 Changes in selected hematological parameters during treatment of adult subjects with the combination of VICTRELIS with PegIntron and REBETOL are described in Table 4.

-Decreases in hemoglobin may require a decrease in dosage/interruption or discontinuation of ribavirin [see WARNINGS AND PRECAUTIONS and Clinical Studies; see Package Insert for ribavirin].
+Decreases in hemoglobin may require a decrease in dosage or discontinuation of ribavirin [see WARNINGS AND PRECAUTIONS and Clinical Studies] [see prescribing information for ribavirin].
 If ribavirin is permanently discontinued, then peginterferon alfa and VICTRELIS must also be discontinued [see DOSAGE AND ADMINISTRATION].

 Neutrophils and Platelets

-The proportion of subjects with decreased neutrophil and platelet counts was higher in the VICTRELIS-containing arms compared to subjects receiving PegIntron/REBETOL alone.
+The proportion of subjects with decreased neutrophil and platelet counts was higher in subjects treated with VICTRELIS in combination with PegIntron/REBETOL compared to subjects receiving PegIntron/REBETOL alone.
 Three percent of subjects receiving the combination of VICTRELIS with PegIntron/REBETOL had platelet counts of less than 50 x 109 per L compared to 1% of subjects receiving PegIntron/REBETOL alone.
-Decreases in neutrophils or platelets may require a decrease in dosage or interruption of peginterferon alfa, or discontinuation of therapy [see Package Inserts for peginterferon alfa and ribavirin].
+Decreases in neutrophils or platelets may require a decrease in dosage or interruption of peginterferon alfa, or discontinuation of therapy [see prescribing information or peginterferon alfa and ribavirin].
 If peginterferon alfa is permanently discontinued, then ribavirin and VICTRELIS must also be discontinued [see DOSAGE AND ADMINISTRATION].

 |Percentage of Subjects Reporting Selected Hematological Parameters||Percentage of Subjects Reporting Selected Hematological Parameters|